robtweed/node-mdbm/README.md

     npm install node-mdbm

+##  Mumps?

+Mumps is a sadly neglected, but extremely versatile, high-performance NoSQL database.
+It stores data in sparse hierarchical array-like structures known as "globals".
+These are extremely flexible: unlike other NoSQL databases that are designed with one particular storage model in mind, the Mumps database is more like a "Swiss Army Knife of databases".
+You can use a Mumps database to store simple key/value pairs, tabular data (cf BigTable, SimpleDB, Cassandra), documents (cf CouchDB, MongoDB) or more complex data such as graphs or DOMs.
+Mumps databases use sophisticated mechanisms for automatically ensuring that the data you require most frequently is cached in memory: you get in-memory key/value store performance with the security and integrity of an on-disk database.

+GT.M is one such implementation of the Mumps database that is available as a Free Open Source version.
+For more information on GT.M, see [http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm](http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm)

+I've developed *node-mbdm* to make it possible for the growing Node.js community to benefit from this amazing database technology.
+The combination of Node.js and Mumps is truly remarkable!

+OK, enough of the hyperbole! :-)

 ##  Installing the Mumps back-end System

-In order to use node-mdbm you'll need to have a Linux system with the GT.M (Mumps) database installed and also:
+In order to use node-mdbm you'll need to have a Linux system with GT.M installed and also:

 - M/DB (latest version from the repository: *robtweed/mdb*)
 - M/DB:Mumps (latest version from the repository: *robtweed/mdb*)
 - Apache and our *m_apache* gateway.

-For more information on GT.M, see [http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm](http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm)

-In fact, the easiest way to get a test system going is to use Mike Clayton's M/DB installer which will create you a fully-working Mumps environment within a few minutes.
-You'll then just need to update M/DB and M/DB:Mumps and install Node.js and node-mdbm.
+Don't worry if you're new to Mumps and don't know what these components are or how to install them.
+The easiest way to get a Mumps back-end system going is to use Mike Clayton's M/DB installer for Ubuntu Linux which will create you a fully-working environment within a few minutes.
+You'll then just need to update M/DB and M/DB:Mumps and install Node.js and node-mdbm, all of which I've described below.

+You can use apply Mike's installer to a Ubuntu Linux system running on your own hardware, or running as a virtual machine.
+However, I find Amazon EC2 servers to be ideal for trying this kind of stuff out.

-For example, to create an M/DB Appliance using Amazon EC2:
+So, for example, to create an M/DB Appliance using Amazon EC2:

 - Start up a Ubuntu Lucid (10.04) instance, eg use ami-6c06f305 and, to keep costs down, select a t1.micro instance
-- Follow the instructions for installing the M/DB Appliance at [http://gradvs1.mgateway.com/main/index.html?path=mdb/mdbDownload](http://gradvs1.mgateway.com/main/index.html?path=mdb/mdbDownload)
+- Now follow the instructions for installing the M/DB Appliance at [http://gradvs1.mgateway.com/main/index.html?path=mdb/mdbDownload](http://gradvs1.mgateway.com/main/index.html?path=mdb/mdbDownload)

 If you point a browser at the domain name/IP address assigned to the Ubuntu machine, you should now get the M/DB welcome screen.
 You'll need to initialise M/DB before you can use node-mdbm.
 Follow the instructions that you'll see in your browser.

-The M/DB system should now be ready to use.
+The M/DB system should now be working.
 You'll now need to install Node.js, node-mdbm and upgrade two Mumps routines (MDB.m and MDBMumps.m) as follows:

 - Install node.js: